tom--/sequel-pro-maria-dynamic-column/README.md

 and the [Sequel Pro](http://sequelpro.com/) MySQL management tool then you may find this useful.

+Dynamic Columns in MariaDB is like having a NoSQL document attached to every row of a MySQL table.
+It can solve the kind of problem that might otherwise lead you into committing a crime like EAV.

 ![Screen shot of Sequel Pro with Maria Dynamic Column displayed as JSON](Screenshot.png)

 ### Install